dusk196/ciphogram-messenger/README.md

 ## And finally, how to run it in local?

 Well, it's an Angular application.
 Just `npm i` and you're done like any other Angular application.
-To run in local use `ng serve -o` OR to deploy just use `npm run deploy` (works only when Angular Firebase is properly configured)!
+To run in local use `npm run start` OR to deploy just use `npm run deploy` (works only when Angular Firebase is properly configured)!
 Cool?
 Ohh...
 You also need to setup Google Firebase first before you can actually play with it.

 **_Note:_** _To run the application in local, you also need to configure the application with a new Firebase project.
 You can create a new Firebase Project (put any name; say **XYZGram**) at the [Firebase Console](https://console.firebase.google.com/) with hosting & Realtime Database.
 Hosting with Firebase is completely optional (in case, you know what you're really doing and how to setup with everything) but **Firebase's real time database is mandatory**.
 Also try to create a domain and an app for this.
 Now, use the official Firebase CLI tool to configure the application as follows:_